-Trained in both traditional and contemporary art and design, and with over fifteen years of practice, Alhamad combines classical techniques with new methods.
-His work spans drawing, painting, installation, and textiles, while also developing original methods such as using sleep to shape a drawing style that translates nightmares, and inventing original materials like Dictatorship Blue, a pigment derived from the ink of bureaucratic stamps and signatures collected during his escape journey across borders.
+Trained in both traditional and contemporary art and design, and with more than twelve years of practice, I combine classical techniques with methods I have developed myself.
+These include using sleep to translate nightmares into line and creating Dictatorship Blue, a pigment made from bureaucratic ink collected during my movement across borders.

-Education: He received a Master of Fine Arts in Fine Arts from HDK-Valand (Sweden, 2024), a diploma in Visual Communication from Östra Grevie Folkhögskola (Sweden, 2022), a degree in Design from Tishreen University (Syria, 2015), and a Bachelours in Fine Arts in Graphic Design and Animation from the University of Fine and Applied Arts in Aleppo (Syria, 2014).
+I received a Master of Fine Arts in Fine Arts from HDK Valand in 2024, a diploma in Visual Communication from Östra Grevie Folkhögskola in 2022, a degree in Design from Tishreen University in 2015, and a Bachelor's in Fine Arts in Graphic Design and Animation from the University of Fine and Applied Arts in Aleppo in 2014.

-Awards: In 2025, he was named a Young Artist by the Swedish Royal Academy of Fine Arts, received the Vera and Göran Agnekils Award, and won Ung Svensk Form 2025 with his project War Trauma, later featured in a national touring exhibition.
-He has also been awarded the Postnord Postal Stamp Sketch Assignment at ArkDes, a working grant from the Swedish Arts Grants Committee, and earlier scholarships and nominations in both Syria and Sweden.
+In 2025, I was named a Young Artist by the Swedish Royal Academy of Fine Arts, received the Vera and Göran Agnekils Award and won Ung Svensk Form 2025 with my project War Trauma, which was later featured in a national touring exhibition.
+I have also been awarded the Postnord Postal Stamp Sketch Assignment at ArkDes, a working grant from the Swedish Arts Grants Committee and earlier scholarships and nominations in both Syria and Sweden.

-Exhibitions: His work has been shown internationally at institutions including the British Museum and SOAS University of London (UK), Berlin Central Station (Germany), Liljevalchs Konsthall (Sweden), M HKA Museum of Contemporary Art in Antwerp (Belgium), Dunkers kulturhus (Sweden), Gallery Platform (Finland), and the Museum für Fotokopie (Germany), to name a few.
+My work has been shown internationally at institutions including the British Museum and SOAS University of London, Berlin Central Station, Liljevalchs Konsthall, Onboards Biennale in Antwerp, Dunkers kulturhus, Gallery Platform in Finland, Uncivilised in France and the Museum für Fotokopie in Germany, among others.

-Represented: Alhamad’s works are represented in public and private collections such as the Homografiska Museum (Sweden), Sta.
-Demonia Queer Art (Sweden), the Tobison Foundation (Sweden), Butterfly Effect Gallery (Syria), and Gallery SEAS (UK), as well as collections in Syria, Germany, the United States, and beyond.
+My works are represented in public and private collections, including the Homografiska Museum, Sta.
+Demonia Queer Art, the Tobison Foundation, Butterfly Effect Gallery, and Gallery SEAS, as well as collections in Syria, Germany, the United States, and beyond.

 Email: aalqumit@gmail.com